Coffee Kombucha: What It Is, How It’s Made And Why It’s So Damn Healthy

 There are no reported studies available on the shelf life of coffee kombucha, so more research needs to be done.
 It is a live beverage, though, so we highly recommend that after you perform your second fermentation, you store your coffee kombucha in the refrigerator to stop any further fermentation.
 This actually doesn’t stop the fermenting completely—it only slows it down—so after about a week it’s possible that your kombucha could become over-fermented.
 The natural oils in coffee, when fermented, tend to turn into sour-tasting organic acids, so it’s better to not let your coffee kombucha sit for more than 7-10 days.

 Looking for a delicious, uber-healthy cup of kopi luwak?
-Try Pure today.
+Read our origin story today.

-5 replies on “Coffee Kombucha: What It Is, How It’s Made And Why It’s So Damn Healthy“
+5 replies on “Coffee Kombucha: What It Is, How It’s Made And Why It’s So Damn Healthy

 • Liz